vedikapatil25/BasicProjects/README.md

-a collection of certain projects which implement HTML, CSS , JS concepts.
+a collection of certain projects which implement HTML, CSS , JS concepts